gyupro/EasyKoreanLpDetector/README.md

 [Test URL](http://aifolio.cafe24.com/LP/)
-I release this repo because there is no other options that work great on korean license plate!
-Please give it a star if this is helpful
+I am releasing this repository because there are no other options that work great on Korean license plates.
+Please give it a star if you find it helpful.

 ## Algorithm

-Input Image -> Detect cars -> Detece license plate in a car -> OCR
+Input Image -> Detect cars -> Detect Korean License Plate in Car  -> OCR

 ## requirements
 yolov5, streamlit, easyocr, pytorch, opencv, numpy.

-You can download all libraries with pip, if error occurs, download with pip
+You can download all libraries using pip.
+If an error occurs, try downloading with pip again.

-All weights are uploaded to the project, so that size of repo is about 50MB ( You don't need to download any extra )
+All weights are included in the project, so size of this repository is about 50 MB.
+You don't need to download anything extra.

 ## Steps to run